opaliss/dmd_autoencoder/README.md

 # Enhancing Dynamic Mode Decomposition using Autoencoder Networks
-Prediction, estimation, and control of dynamical systems remains challenging due to nonlinearity.
+Prediction, estimation, and control of dynamical systems remain challenging due to nonlinearity.
 The Koopman operator is an infinite-dimensional linear operator that evolves the observables of a dynamical system which we approximate by the dynamic mode decomposition (DMD) algorithm.
 Using DMD to predict the evolution of a nonlinear dynamical system over extended time horizons requires choosing the right observable function defined on the state space.
 A number of DMD modifications have been developed to choose the right observable function, such as Extended DMD.
 Here, we propose a simple machine learning based approach to find these coordinate transformations.
 This is done via a deep autoencoder network.
 This simple DMD autoencoder is tested and verified on nonlinear dynamical system time series datasets, including the pendulum and fluid flow past a cylinder.

 *Keywords* - Dynamic mode decomposition, Deep learning, Dynamical systems, Koopman analysis, Observable functions.